HBenpitsu/miraibov2/docs/architecture.md

 		- declares the functions that the Database should provide.
 - **Database**
 	- Supports data perpetuation and caching.
+- **DataTransferObject**
+	- Objects to transfer data across layers.
+That should not have any method other than constructor.

 # 3. Model